 BNSF 7100 West north of Wasco.
-We continued north to Hanford for a MacDonald's breakfast of Hot Cakes and Sausage.
-We drove to the big curve just north of Shirley but soon learned the Amtrak San Joaquin 702 was running late.
-Driving north to Fresno a call the Winston found the train and San Joaquin 712 stopped near Turlock .
-He kept me informed.
-We went into Fresno in search of the two Wig Wag signals I still needed to take pictures of.
+We continued north to Hanford for a McDonald's breakfast of hot cakes and sausage then drove to the big curve just north of Shirley, but soon learned Amtrak San Joaquin 702 was running late.
+Driving north to Fresno, a call to Winston found the train and San Joaquin 712 stopped near Turlock.
+He kept me informed while we went into Fresno in search of the two wig wag signals I still needed pictures of.

 At Cherry Street was number 2 plus two surprises.

-San Joaquin Valley Railroad PR40B 3000 was the first one.
+San Joaquin Valley Railroad PR30B 3000 built by Progress Rail in 2012 was the first one.

-San Joaquin 702 heads south to Bakersfield.
-Next the low level San Joaquin 712 pulled into Fresno.
+San Joaquin 702 heads south to Bakersfield, which was followed by low-level San Joaquin 712.

-From the south came San Joaquin 701 and it would sit until San Joaquin 712 was done with the station work.
+From the south came San Joaquin 701 and it would sit until San Joaquin 712 had completed its station work.

 San Joaquin 712 left for Bakersfield.

-San Joaquin 701 finally pulled into Fresno.
-From here we drove north to the BNSF mainline north of Madera.
+San Joaquin 701 finally arrived at Fresno.
+We then left here and drove north to the BNSF mainline north of Madera.